Clearcover/conventional-changelog-action/README.md

 - **Optional** `fallback-version`: The fallback version, if no older one can be detected, or if it is the first one.
 Default `'0.1.0'`
 - **Optional** `config-file-path`: Path to the conventional changelog config file.
 If set, the preset setting will be ignored
 - **Optional** `pre-changelog-generation`: Path to the pre-changelog-generation script file.
 No hook by default.
+- **Optional** `commit-path-filter`: Path to use to filter out commits against.
+Useful for monorepos.
 ### Pre-Commit hook

 > Function in a specified file will be run right before the git-add-git-commit phase, when the next